 Kaleidoscope: 20 Stories Celebrating Women’s Magazine Fiction, a collection of my short stories originally published in commercial magazines like McCall’s and Good Housekeeping in the 1980s and 1990s, during the heyday of women’s magazine fiction.
-It turned out to be, truly, a celebration of a kind of fiction millions of women looked forward to each month and read avidly . . . until the market changed and many of the magazines went out of business or changed format.
+For decades, millions of women looked forward to these stories each month and read them avidly . . . until the market changed and many of the publications went out of business or changed format.
 I was surprised how often readers asked about them, and surprised at the nostalgia they seemed to inspire.
 For those who remember women’s short fiction from its glory years or are coming to it for the first time, here’s a taste of the best of this genre.